Trinity Grammar School, Kew: History

-Trinity Grammar School, Kew was founded by members of the Holy Trinity parish in 1902 and opened the next year.
-The school originally opened in the parish hall of Holy Trinity Church with 23 boys.
-Edward Taffs was the first headmaster, although G. M. Long soon succeeded him.
+Trinity Grammar School, Kew was founded by members of the Holy Trinity parish vestry in 1902 and opened the next year.
+The school started in the parish hall of Holy Trinity Church with 23 boys.
+Rev. Edward Taffs was the first headmaster, although Rev. G. M. Long soon succeeded him.

 In 1906, the school purchased a property, "Roxeth" (now Henty House), a small distance to the south of the church, on the corner of Wellington Street and Charles Street.
-Trinity quickly built Arnold Hall, the first classroom block, completing it the next year.
+Trinity quickly built Arnold Hall, the first classroom block, completing it in 1907.
 In the same year, Trinity was registered as a public school of the Church of England.
-The school leased "Molina", a property on the other side of Charles Street and the site of the former Kew High School which is now further to the north, in 1908.
+The school leased "Molina", a property on the other side of Charles Street and the site of the former Kew High School in 1908.
 In 1909, the school built a science laboratory beside Arnold Hall.

-Two years later, Long left the school to become Bishop of Bathurst and A. W. Tonge was appointed headmaster.
+Two years later, Long left the school to become Bishop of Bathurst and Rev. A. W. Tonge was appointed headmaster.
 A second classroom building was built, now demolished to make way for the Richard and Elizabeth Tudor Centre for Contemporary Learning.
-In 1917, Trinity again appointed a new headmaster, Frank Shann, who would lead the school for the next two and a half decades.
-Under his tenure, the school grew to a total of 245 boys and many buildings were built, including the now demolished War Memorial Library, the junior school classroom building and the "Health Pavilion".
-"Molina" was bought from its owner, John Henning, as well as the neighbouring property, "Elsinore".
+In 1917 Tonge left the school to serve as an AIF chaplain and Trinity appointed a new headmaster, Frank Shann, who would lead the school for the next two and a half decades.
+Under his tenure, the school grew to a total of 245 boys and many buildings were built, including the now demolished War Memorial Library, the Preparatory (junior) School classroom building and the Health Pavilion.
+"Molina" was bought from its owner, John Henning Thompson, as was the neighbouring property, "Elsinore".
 The properties were subsequently renamed in 1925, "Molina" becoming Merritt House, "Elsinore" Roberts House and "Roxeth" Henty House.
-Frank Shann died in 1943.
+Frank Shann died in post in 1943.

 Alfred Bright became headmaster upon Frank Shann's death.
-The school built a second storey for the Junior School in 1952, and in the following year, the Parents' and Friends' Hall, a multipurpose venue, was built between Merritt House and Xavier College.
-On Alfred Bright's retirement, John Leppitt was appointed Headmaster.
+The school built a second storey for the Preparatory School in 1952, and in the following year, the Parents' and Friends' Hall, a multipurpose venue, was built between Merritt House and Xavier College.
+In 1959, on Alfred Bright's retirement, John Leppitt was appointed Headmaster.
 The school advanced greatly during his time as headmaster, the number of students reaching 812.
-The Robertson Science and Administration Building was opened in 1959 and extended later on, and two years later, the junior school building was extended to almost meet Roberts House, providing art and music facilities.
-In 1968, the Shann Building was constructed between the Robertson Building and the old Arnold Hall, as well as a major sports facility, Cornell Gymnasium.
+The Robertson Science and Administration Building was opened in 1959 and extended later on, and two years later, the Junior School building was extended to almost meet Roberts House, providing art and music facilities.
+In 1968, the Shann Building was constructed between the Robertson Building and Arnold Hall and a new sports facility, the Cornell Gymnasium, was opened.